calsim113/Microsoft_AZ204/notes.md

 ### 4.1 Integrate caching and content delivery within solutions

+#### Pluralsight

+##### Configuring Cache and Experiation Policies in Azure CDN

+A content delivery network (CDN) is a distributed network of servers that can efficiently deliver web content to users.
+CDNs' store cached content on edge servers in point-of-presence (POP) locations that are close to end users, to minimize latency.

+How it works
+1. A user (Alice) requests a file (also called an asset) by using a URL with a special domain name, such as <endpoint name>.azureedge.net.
+This name can be an endpoint hostname or a custom domain.
+The DNS routes the request to the best performing POP location, which is usually the POP that is geographically closest to the user.
+2. If no edge servers in the POP have the file in their cache, the POP requests the file from the origin server.
+The origin server can be an Azure Web App, Azure Cloud Service, Azure Storage account, or any publicly accessible web server.
+3. The origin server returns the file to an edge server in the POP.
+4. An edge server in the POP caches the file and returns the file to the original requestor (Alice).
+The file remains cached on the edge server in the POP until the time-to-live (TTL) specified by its HTTP headers expires.
+If the origin server didn't specify a TTL, the default TTL is seven days.
+5. Additional users can then request the same file by using the same URL that Alice used, and can also be directed to the same POP.
+6. If the TTL for the file hasn't expired, the POP edge server returns the file directly from the cache.
+This process results in a faster, more responsive user experience.

+Example from pluralsight:
+First, make a web app, then make a CDN profile.
+From the CDN profile, add an Endpoint.
+Give a globally unique endpoint name, specify the origin type (in this case Web App), then specify the origin hostname.
+For origin path, type the path that the application you need to include in the CDN, for origin host header, enter the URL for your web application.
+After deployment, you can access the page via the CDN Endpoint.

+What is a CDN:
+- Globally distributed network
+- Reduced asset load times
+- Reduced hosting bandwidth
+- Increased availability and redundancy
+- Protection from DDOS

+Content types:
+- Static content: images, css files, js files
+- Dynamic content: changes on user interation, dashboards, query results

+Content distribution:
+- You can use CDN to distribute static contents

+Request and response lifecycle, see above 'How it works'

+Caching rules.
+You probably want to apply different rules to differen file-types.
+There are three types of caching rules available within Azure CDN.
+These are only available with Azure CDN Standard (Verizon) and Azure CDN Standard (Akamai).
+If you use the Azure CDN (Microsoft), you need to use the Standard rules engine.
+If you use the Azure CDN Premium (Verizon), you need to use the Verizon Premium engine.
+For the exam, you should only be concerned with the Azure CDN Standard (Verizon or Akamai).

+Caching rules:
+- Global caching rules
+    - Only one global caching rule per endpoint
+    - Override cache headers
+- Custom caching rules
+    - One or many rules: specify caching behaviour on extension or path
+    - Override global rule
+- Query string caching rules
+    - Control how requests that contain query strings are cached
+    - 3 rules:
+        - Ignore query strings (default): CDN gets the assets for that query string, and then caches the assets for subsequent similar query strings.
+        - Bypass query strings: no caching
+        - Cache every unique URL (including query string)

 ### 4.2 Instrument solutions to support monitoring and logging

 ## 5 Connect to and consume Azure services and third-party services (15-20%)